TheOdinProject/curriculum/html_css/aria.md

 * [ARIA, Accessibility APIs and coding like you give a damn](https://www.youtube.com/watch?v=qdB8SRhqvFc&list=PLOKfJQCx03akpT6vQQCd6o3_iWWVDIjLK&index=2&t=868s) is a 30 minute video that covers some concepts introduced in the previous lesson, the importance of ARIA attributes, and an example of how to add functionality to a custom ARIA button.
 - [Accessibility Fundamentals with Rob Dodson](https://www.youtube.com/watch?v=z8xUCzToff8&list=PLOKfJQCx03akpT6vQQCd6o3_iWWVDIjLK&index=6) is another 30 minute video that covers some things mentioned in the previous lesson, but it also covers the accessibility tree, ARIA, and if you still need to be convinced, why using semantic HTML is important.
-* [ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/) is a great ARIA cheatsheet.
+* [ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/) is a great ARIA cheat sheet.
 The page has several examples of design patterns and widgets created using ARIA, a section regarding accessible names and descriptions (including how they're calculated), and more.
 * [Accessible Rich Internet Applications 1.1](https://www.w3.org/TR/wai-aria-1.1/) goes into greater detail regarding ARIA roles, states, and properties.
 * [WAI-ARIA: aria-busy](https://www.digitala11y.com/aria-busy-state/) and [WAI-ARIA: aria-relevant](https://www.digitala11y.com/aria-relevant-properties/) are two other ARIA attributes that affect live regions.
 You may not need to use either, but they can still be useful to know about.